Green notebook with sticky notes reading part-time, full-time next to pencils

 Full- or Part-Time School: 5 Questions to Help You Decide

 Most undergraduates attend college full-time, but it's not right for everyone.
-Ask these five questions to determine if full- or part-time is right for you.
+Ask these five questions to determine if full- or part-time is best for you.

 Making the decision to enroll in college is only one part of choosing to pursue your higher education; the other is figuring out whether to enroll as a full-time or part-time student.
 Although attending school full-time is more common, not all students follow this path.
 In the fall of 2018, the National Center for Education Statistics (NCES) recorded 6.3 million part-time undergraduate students.
 If you’re unsure whether to attend college full- or part-time—due to family obligations, having to work full-time, or another reason—here are five questions to help you find the solution that works best for you.